Saudi housing ministry says to issue sukuk for real estate fund

-JEDDAH, Saudi Arabia, June 8 (Reuters) - Saudi Arabia plans to issue an Islamic bond, or sukuk, for its Real Estate Development Fund by the end of 2017/2018, the housing minister said on Wednesday.
+JEDDAH, Saudi Arabia (Reuters) - Saudi Arabia plans to issue an Islamic bond, or sukuk, for its Real Estate Development Fund by the end of 2017/2018, the housing minister said on Wednesday.

-“The sukuk programme is specialised for the real estate development fund,” Majed al-Hogail said at a press conference.
+“The sukuk program is specialized for the real estate development fund,” Majed al-Hogail said at a press conference.

 The fund is the largest financer for the Saudi real estate sector and has a portfolio of around 190 billion Saudi riyals ($50.67 billion), the minister said.